Killing of Michael Brown: Independent

 At the request of Brown's family, on August 17 a preliminary autopsy was conducted by Michael Baden, a former chief medical examiner for the City of New York (1978–1979).
 This autopsy was limited because the previous county autopsy had washed, embalmed, and taken evidence off the body.

 According to Baden's report, Brown was shot six times into his front: four of the bullets entered his right arm, one entered his right eye on a downward trajectory, and one entered the top of his skull.
 All of the rounds were fired from a distance of at least one foot.
 One of the shots shattered Brown's right eye, traveled through his face, then exited his jaw and reentered his collarbone.
 Brown could have survived the first bullet wounds, but the bullet that entered the top of his head resulted in a fatal injury.

 Baden had no access to the clothing of the victim, and had not yet seen the x-rays showing where bullets were in the body.
 He could not determine if any gunpowder residue was on that clothing.
 Baden concluded there was too little information to forensically reconstruct the shooting.
 At least two commentators noted the results of both autopsies contradicted some aspects of some eyewitness accounts, which had reported Wilson shot Brown in the back and that Wilson shot Brown while holding Brown's neck.
 In later analysis, Baden reclassified one of Brown's chest wounds as an entry wound.

 Baden was assisted by Shawn Parcells, who did not have a degree or credentials in medicine or pathology.
-Thomas Young, former Jackson County Medical Examiner, said Parcells gave out forensic pathology opinions when Parcells is not qualified to do so.
+Thomas Young, former Jackson County Medical Examiner, said Parcells gave out forensic pathology opinions despite not being qualified to do so.
 Mary Case, who performed the initial autopsy, said Parcells' involvement could cause issues with the second autopsy.
 Parcells said all he did was assist Baden.
-In 2021, Parcells was convicted of six criminal charges relating to autopsies he illegally performed.
+In 2021, Parcells was convicted in state court in Kansas of six criminal charges relating to autopsies he illegally performed in that state.
+In 2022, Parcells was convicted in federal court, also in Kansas, of wire fraud related to performing an autopsy in 2016 based on false credentials.